getalp/SmartComp2023-HAR-Supervised-Pretraining/README.md

 ```

-To select different architectures for the pre-training, change the value of the 'testingDataset' flag to one of the following:
+To select the left-out dataset, change the value of the 'testingDataset' flag to one of the following:

 ```
 HHAR,MobiAct,MotionSense,RealWorld_Waist,UCI,PAMAP